OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/EmissionManager.sol/contract.EmissionManager.md

 Allow governance to set the CD contract used by the emission manager

-*This function reverts if:
+This function reverts if:

+- The caller does not have the admin role
 - cdAuctioneer_ is the zero address
-- The deposit asset of the CDAuctioneer is not the same as the reserve asset in this contract*
+- The deposit asset of the CDAuctioneer is not the same as the reserve asset in this contract

 ```solidity
 function setCDAuctionContract(address cdAuctioneer_) external onlyAdminRole;